-There are around 975,000 women currently active in Ireland’s labour market.
-Of these, over 500,000 have children meaning they have caring responsibilities.
+There are now over 975,000 women active in Ireland’s labour market and of these around 500,000 have children, meaning they have caring responsibilities.

 Despite the pay gap, the situation for Irish working women has improved radically since Ireland joined the then EEC in 1973.

-Back in 1961 the population of Ireland was 2.8 million and women accounted for just 26.4 per cent of the workforce.
-By the time we joined the European Community in 1973, there were 287,800 Irish women in employment out of a total labour force of 1,132,000, representing 25.4 per cent of the total workforce.
+Back in 1961 the population of Ireland was 2.8 million and women accounted for just 26.4% of the workforce.
+By the time we joined the European Community in 1973, there were 287,800 Irish women in employment, representing 27% of the total employed.

 In the years following accession the figures began to improve rapidly.
-In 1987 the employment rate for women of working age was 35 per cent and by the following decade it was up to 42 per cent.
-The EU average the same year, 1997, was 51.1 per cent.
+In 1987 the employment rate for women of working age was 35% and by the following decade it was up to 42%.
+The EU average the same year, 1997, was 51.1%.

 Although the situation for women in employment is improving, inequalities remain.
 In some cases women suffer direct discrimination where they’re simply treated less favourably than men.
 Or they may be treated unfairly due to a policy or practice that’s not designed to discriminate, but still results in unequal treatment.

-However, it’s worth remembering that any discrimination, regardless of whether it’s deliberate or not, is banned under EU law.
+However, it’s worth remembering that any discrimination, regardless of whether it’s deliberate or not, is banned under EU legislation.